 Soldier's defense team rests in WikiLeaks trial

-A judge, not a jury, is hearing the case at Manning's request.
-Prosecutors said they will call rebuttal witnesses Monday when the trial reconvenes.
+Prosecutors say they will call rebuttal witnesses on Monday, when the trial reconvenes.